 After completing all the above steps, it is now time to identify the opportunities for growth by observing the bigger picture.
 This will involve viewing your customer experience and identifying future possibilities for your brands.

-This might cause some friction, and you might have to eliminate or address these frictional points, but to understand the bigger view, you can collaborate with your team and visit each phase and identify areas that can cause friction in your plans.
+This might cause some friction, and you might have to eliminate or address these frictional points, but to understand the bigger view, you can collaborate with your team visit each phase, and identify areas that can cause friction in your plans.
 This stage is essential to the success of your experience map because it will detail all of the places that your consumers are frustrated or perceive as sub-par.
 All of these are important growth opportunities.

 It is never a good idea to leave things in the middle of building an experience map.
 After you have identified the friction points, you can address them to your team, and they can suggest possible improvements for better results, make a plan of action, and design your way to solve these frictional issues.
 These solutions will be manifested as product changes and will hopefully impact the user’s experience for the better.